Searching Repulsive Casimir Forces Between Magneto-Electric Materials

-\textit{Casimir Force and Bi-isotropic Materials}: To eliminate the influence of geometry, we investigate the Casimir forces between two parallel plates separated by a distance $d$, as shown schematically in Fig. \ref{fig:setup}.
-The two parallel plates are composed of bi-isotropic materials (BIM), with their electromagnetic response characterized by the constitutive relations:
+We investigate the Casimir forces between two parallel bi-isotropic plates separated by distance $d$ (Fig. \ref{fig:setup}).
+The electromagnetic response of the bi-isotropic plates is governed by the following constitutive relations:

-In the above expression, $\epsilon$ and $\mu$ are the permittivity and permeability, respectively.
-The parameters $\chi$ and $\kappa$ are of essential importance here: $\chi$ and $\kappa$ indicate the non-reciprocity and chirality of the BIM, respectively.
-BIM with $\chi\neq0$ is non-reciprocal and breaks the restricted time reversal symmetry (RTRS) \cite{2020RTRS}; whereas BIM with $\kappa\neq0$ is chiral and breaks the parity symmetry (PS).
-Therefore, each bi-isotropic plate is characterized by four parameters: $\epsilon, \mu, \chi$ and $\kappa$.
-Without the loss of generality, we assume that the two plates have the same permittivity $\epsilon$ and permeability $\mu$.
-The non-reciprocal parameter and the chirality parameter for plate $i$ ($i=1,2$) are denoted as $\chi_i$, $\kappa_i$.
+where $\epsilon$ is the permittivity and $\mu$ is the permeability.
+The magneto-electric coupling parameters $\chi$ and $\kappa$ are of essential importance here: $\chi$ and $\kappa$ indicate the non-reciprocity and chirality of the BIM, respectively.
+BIM with $\chi\neq0$ is non-reciprocal and breaks the restricted time reversal symmetry \cite{2020RTRS}; whereas BIM with $\kappa\neq0$ is chiral and breaks the parity symmetry.
+The bi-isotropic relation provide a unified description for diverse physical systems, ranging from natural materials like chiral molecules \cite{Condonmodel} and intrinsic magnetoelectrics \cite{1960Dzyaloshinski, 2005Fiebig} to engineered systems such as chiral metamaterials \cite{EMChirality2, 2020Chiroptical}, Tellegen metamaterials \cite{2024OpticalTellegen, 2025GiantTellegen}, topological insulators \cite{2009TI}, and is related to axion electrodynamics \cite{2023AxionF, 2023AxionS}.
+In artificial metamaterials, $\kappa$ and $\chi$ can be several orders larger than that of natural materials (typical $\sim10^{-4}$) and reach values on the order of 0.1, enabling strong and tunable bi-isotropic effects for controlling light-matter interactions.
+Here we consider the Casimir force between two plates sharing the same permittivity $\epsilon$ and permeability $\mu$, while having distinguished magneto-electric properties $\chi_i$, $\kappa_i$ ($i=1,2$).